Our Local Offer

 How will the curriculum be matched to my child’s needs?

-Children identified as ‘SEND Support’ and above on the Bradford Matrix of Need have an Individual Support Plan (ISP), outlining the overview of the child’s SEND needs, external support over time, current external agency involvement and information regarding provisions in place to meet their needs including targets for Speech and Language if appropriate.
+Children identified as ‘SEND Support’ (K3) and above on the Bradford Matrix of Need have an Individual Support Plan (ISP), outlining the overview of the child’s SEND needs, external support over time, current external agency involvement and information regarding provisions in place to meet their needs including targets for Speech and Language if appropriate.

 The outcomes for children with an Education, Health and Care Plan are set through the formal process of Statutory Assessment and Annual Review.
 Children with an Education Health Care Plan also have an EHCP Pathway to support the end of key stage outcomes outlined within the plan in Section F. Advice and support from other health and educational professionals involved are incorporated into the ISPs and Learning Pathways.
 Some children with an Education, Health and Care plan may access alternative provisions to meet their specific needs such as the Elm Class and specific provisions led by our Health Care Support Worker such as Physiotherapy.